 There are plenty of other attractions nearby including the British Music Experience, the Royal Liver Building, Merseyside Maritime Museum, the Slavery Museum and Tate Liverpool, which are all less than a five-minute walk away.

-Admission to the museum (including the Double Fantasy exhibition) is free of charge and it is open 10am–5pm daily.
+Admission to the museum is free of charge and it is closed on Mondays.

 The museum is fully wheelchair accessible.
 Many of the videos and interactive displays have subtitles and there are tactile displays with Braille labels for vision-impaired visitors.
 A Braille guide is available from the main information desk at the museum entrance.